monero-project/monero-site/resources/developer-guides/daemon-rpc.md

 * *top_hash* - string; If payment for RPC is enabled, the hash of the highest block in the chain.
 Otherwise, empty.
 * *untrusted* - boolean; States if the result is obtained using the bootstrap mode, and is therefore not trusted (`true`), or when the daemon is fully synced and thus handles the RPC locally (`false`)

-In this example, blocks range from height 1545999 to 1546000 is looked up (notice that the returned informations are ascending order and that it is at the April 2018 network upgrade time):
+In this example, blocks range from height 1545999 to 1546000 is looked up (notice that the returned information are ascending order and that it is at the April 2018 network upgrade time):

 ```
 $ curl http://127.0.0.1:18081/json_rpc -d '{"jsonrpc":"2.0","id":"0","method":"get_block_headers_range","params":{"start_height":1545999,"end_height":1546000}}' -H 'Content-Type: application/json'